How to perform a watt max test

 Why you should do a watt max test

-First of all, it is very motivating to follow progress in performance.
-When you word hard to achieve a better performance, it is very satisfying to see that you are not vesting your time.
-Even for small increments, the test is very sensitive.
+When you work hard to achieve a better performance, it is very satisfying to see that you are not vesting your time.
+However, even for small increments, the test is sensitive.

 Watt max test

-1. 15 min warm up
+1. 15 min warm-up

-2. 100W workload – increase intensity with 10W every 30sec.
+2. 100W workload – increase the intensity with 10W every 30sec.

 3. Keep cadence at min.
 80rpm.